sourcenetwork/docs.source.network/docs/references/query-specification/database-api.md

 }
 ```

-In addition to using `Commit` specific queries, include commit version sub-fields in object queries.
+In addition to using `Commits` specific queries, include commit version sub-fields in object queries.

 ```graphql
 query {